GPurgatorio/Master-Computer-Science-ICT/README.md

 There are one or more lines (for reliability and fault tolerance reasons) coming from different generators to the datacenter (i.e. each line 80 KW , 200 A more or less.
 Can use it for 6 racks 32A / rack.
 Maybe I will not use the whole 32 A so I can put more racks).

 The lines are attached to an *UPS (Uninterruptible Power Supply/Source)*.
 It is a rack or half a rack with batteries (not enough to keep-on the servers) that in some cases can power the DC for ~20 minutes.
+Them are also used to prevent current oscillation.
 There are a *Control Panel* and a *Generator*.
-When the power lines fail the UPS is active between their failure and the starting of the generator.
+When the power lines fail the UPS is active between their failure and the starting of the generator and ensure a smooth transition during the energy source switching.
 The energy that arrives to the UPS should be divided among the servers and the switches.

-The UPS is attached to the *PDU* (Power Distribution Unit) which is linked to the *server PDU* with a pair of lines for redundancy.
+The UPS is attached to the *PDU* (Power Distribution Unit) which is linked to the server.
+For redundancy reasons, a server is powered by a pair of lines, that usually are attached to two different PDU.
+The server uses both the lines, so that there will be continuity in case of failure of a line.
 In the server there are the power plugs in a row that can monitored via a web server running on the rack PDU.

 Example of rack PDU: 2 banks, 12 plugs each, 16 A each bank, 15 KW per rack, 42 servers per rack.